bwreid/pursuit-interview-lesson/curriculum.md

 ### Omitting the initial value

 The initial value is actually an optional value when using the `.reduce()` method.
 If you omit this value, on the first iteration the `accumulator` will be the value at index `0` while the current value will be the value at index `1`.
+The value returned then becomes the accumulator on each subsequent iteration.

 When this is the case, you may see the accumulator value referred to as `previous` and the current value referred to as `current`.
 This can lead to very concise code.